SpitfireSatya/Angular-6-Starter/README.md

 Run `npm run compliance` to execute all quality reports and create a dashboard.
 Report Location: `reports/compliance`

+## Lazy Loading
+The stater contains a sample lazy loaded module with a component showing the compliance script in action.
+Run `npm run start`, navigate to `http://localhost:4200` and click on Lazy loaded in navbar to see it in action.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).